 The Temples are considered ideal when made in wood.
 According to Vastu Shastra, a temple made of wood is propitious and considered to be more religious.
 Sheesham Wood (Rosewood), apart from other wood types, is considered auspicious for Home Temple.
 However, the temple can be made in any wood type.
 Of all woods, three wood types are commonly referred for Temple making: Sheesham Wood, Teak Wood (Sagwan or Sagaun), and Mango Wood.
 Marble Temples are also considered appropriate.
 Also, the Home Temple should not be placed directly on the floor.
 It should have some foundation or support above the ground.

 A Temple placed at home or anyplace else is incomplete without correct Vastu Compliant directions.
 Here are some Vastu tips for temple

 - It is important that deities face in west and worshiper face in the east.

 - The Diya should be placed/lit in a southeast direction.

-- Pooja Room is a precious part of the home and a perfect place for worshipping God.
+- Pooja Room is a precious part of the home and a perfect place for worshiping God.
 Worshipers should always keep some insulation while praying or sitting in the Pooja room by using a mat or carpet or a small stool (pooja chowki).